valdezpa09/homio/README.md

 /config/dashboards/templates/includes/homio_navigation_list.yaml - **Holds navigation items (icons/links)**
 input_boolean.homio_mobile_navigation (Helper) -	**Toggles mobile drawer visibility**

-**homio_navigation_list.yaml**
+## **homio_navigation_list**

 This file contains the individual navigation buttons used in the top and side navigation bars.
 Each button links to a different Homio room/dashboard screen.

-⚠️ Recommendation: Keep it to 8 or fewer links for the best layout on larger screens.
+⚠Recommendation: Keep it to 8 or fewer links for the best layout on larger screens.
 You only need to change the label and path to what ever your dashboard for that room is called

 ```
 - type: custom:button-card